Predictive, finite-sample model choice for time series under stationarity and non-stationarity

-The important observation to be made here, thus, is that finding the `right' model may not always be a suitable way of proceeding when it comes to the prediction of future observations.
+Obviously, the bias-variance trade-off is at work here, which is well-known but interestingly, to our knowledge, has previously been unexplored in the important context of stationary versus non-stationary modelling for prediction.
+The observation to be made here, thus, is that finding the `right' model may not always be a suitable way of proceeding when it comes to the prediction of future observations.
 We point out that this observation was made in other contexts of time series analysis.
 For example, basic exponential smoothing is a widely used forecasting and trend extrapolation technique, and although it is well-known that it corresponds to standard Box-Jenkins forecasting in the ARIMA$(0,1,1)$ model, it is also frequently used for data that does not follow it.

 This paper investigates the question of what is the best model in terms of forecasting performance in the context of the choice between stationarity and non-stationarity.
 To ask this question explicitly instead of applying a test for stationarity is important since the smallest sample size $T$ needed to reject the null hypothesis of stationarity may be smaller than the sample size needed to obtain improvement in terms of our task of interest, namely forecasting.
 In the following section, we will elaborate more on this question.
 Further, in Section~\ref{simulationsection1}, we see, as results of a simulation study, under which conditions using the true model is advantageous and when it can become disadvantageous.